 Br.
 J. Pharmac., 60, 505-516, 1977.

-Fluvoxamine, an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class, used primnarily for the treatment of major depressive disorder and obsessive-compulsive disorder (OCD).
+Fluvoxamine, an antidepressant of the selective serotonin reuptake inhibitor (SSRI) class, used primarily for the treatment of major depressive disorder and obsessive-compulsive disorder (OCD).
 It is also used to treat anxiety disorders, including panic disorder, social anxiety disorder, and post-traumatic stress disorder.
 Digital facsimile from PubMedCentral at this link.

 Subjects: PHARMACOLOGY › Psychopharmacology, PSYCHIATRY › Psychopharmacology › Fluvoxamine